-There may be instances when a PCP feels that a member should be removed from his or her panel.
+There may be instances when a PCP feels that a member should be removed from their panel.
 Superior requires notification of such requests so educational outreach can be arranged with the member.
 All notifications to remove a patient from a panel must: